ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-01-integration-of-ai-in-pcb-design.md

 Lack of knowledge and expertise in such matters may lead to problems in the future.

-If you or your PCB experts don’t have technical expertise in AI, then it is better to get advanced training regarding the subject.
+If you or your PCB experts don't have technical expertise in AI, then it is better to get advanced training regarding the subject.
 It may cost some resources.
 However, it will show better results in the future.

 **Improvements: